smartinternz02/SBSPS-Challenge-6589-Food-Demand-Forecasting-for-Food-Delivery-Company-using-IBM-Cloud/README.md

 -> app1 : (flask) .py file integrating with the scoring end point

--> Code : file where the data preprocessing,visualizationa and model traing and testing is done locally
+-> Code : file where the data preprocessing,visualizationa and model traing and testing is done

 -> fdemand : file where the model is saved